aanderse/LdapRecord.com/source/docs/laravel/auth/multi-domain.md

 }
 ```

+The `guard()` method is responsible for returning the name of the authentication
+guard the user is signing into, or signing out of.
+We must override this to have
+control over determining the suitable guard for the user signing in.

+The `getLdapGuardFromRequest()` method is responsible for determining the suitable
+`guard` for the user using their given email address upon sign in.

 If the user enters an email that is not available in our `$guards` array lookup, we will
 return the `alpha` guard by default, and the authentication attempt will be made
 to our `alpha` domain.